earthlab/abc-classroom/docs/get-started/overview.rst

 Running ``abc-quickstart`` sets up the basics, and other **abc-classroom** scripts create directories as needed.
-The only directory you need to create and manage yourself is the course_materials, and there are more details about that in :doc:`course-materials`.
+The only directory you need to create and manage yourself is the course_materials, and there are more details about that in :doc:`/manage-assignments/course-materials`.
 The names of directories are configurable in ``config.yml`` - see :doc:`configuration`.